tvu20/pokesearch/README.md

 # PokeSearch

 Search through the Pokedex with a sleek redesign.

-Currently only available for Generation I.
+Currently available for Generation I Pokemon.

+## PokeAPI

+All data sourced from pokeapi.co.